-Separate BRNs for vertical transmission are calculated for pups born to $\mathscr{S}$ mothers and to $\mathscr{I}$ mothers as described in Section 4.1.
+Section 4.1.
 The median BRN is 2.83, with a 95% credible interval of (2.20, 3.47) for the former and 3.37 with a 95% credible interval of (2.54, 4.04) for the latter.
 Results are summarized in Figure 3.
-For 86.3% of the posterior predictive data sets, $\mathscr{R}0^{\mathscr{I}} > \mathscr{R}0^{\mathscr{S}}$ .
+For 86.3% of the posterior predictive data sets, $\mathcal{R}0^{\mathcal{I}} > \mathcal{R}0^{\mathcal{S}}$ .
 This is compelling given the data.
-It suggests that dogs born to $\mathscr{I}$ mothers are more likely to progress to infection at some point in their lives than those born to $\mathscr{S}$ mothers.
-For young dogs (<3 years), the median risk for the $\mathscr{S} \to \mathscr{I}$ transition is smaller for dogs born to $\mathscr{S}$ moms; the RR difference is not significant, likely due to sample size.
+It suggests that dogs born to $\mathcal{I}$ mothers are more likely to progress to infection at some point in their lives than those born to S mothers.
+For young dogs (< 3 years), the median risk for the $S \rightarrow \mathcal{I}$ transition is smaller for dogs born to S moms; the RR difference is not significant, likely due to sample size.

-5.2 Simulated Vector Transmission
+5.2 | Simulated vector transmission

-As described in Section 3.5, we conducted simulation studies to assess vertically-maintained reservoir contributions to infection in unexposed dogs in the presence of emergent vector transmission.
-We considered dogs present in the data set in 2018 and studied the potential impact of these vertically-exposed dogs on non-vertically exposed canine populations of various sizes in the presence of a vector.
+As described in Section 3.5, we conducted simulation studies to assess vertically maintained reservoir contributions to infection in unexposed dogs in the presence of emergent vector transmission.
+We considered dogs present in the data set in 2018 and studied the potential impact of these vertically exposed dogs on non-vertically exposed canine populations of various sizes in the presence of a vector.
 In this data set, there were four dogs that were seropositive in 2018.
 To investigate the contributions of the infectious classes (vertically and vector infected dogs) to infection in the simulated populations, we examine the ISEARNs.

-The potential for vector transmission in a vertically-maintained reservoir to propogate infection in an unexposed population depends on average monthly bite rate ( $\lambda$ ) and the probability that an infectious bite results in infection (p).
-When N= 100, the median total RN exceeds one for $\lambda \ge 20$ , and drops below one when the susceptible individuals in $\mathscr{C}$ are exhausted (Figure 4).
+The potential for vector transmission in a vertically maintained reservoir to propagate infection in an unexposed population depends on average monthly bite rate $(\lambda)$ and the probability that an infectious bite results in infection (p).
+When N = 100, the median total RN exceeds one for $\lambda \ge 20$ and drops below one when the susceptible individuals in C are exhausted (Figure 4).
 The RN also depends on the size of the naive population (N).
-For $\lambda = 25$ , the median reproductive numbers and and associated variability increase as N increases.
-These results suggest that under reasonable conditions, a vertically-maintained canine reservoir could lead to infection of naive dogs in the area in the presence of a vector.
+For $\lambda = 25$ , the median reproductive numbers and associated variability increase as N increases.
+These results suggest that under reasonable conditions, a vertically maintained canine reservoir could lead to infection of naive dogs in the area in the presence of a vector.
 Importantly, while the shapes of the vertical and vector ISEARN curves are similar in this simulated example, providing separate estimates allows these results and methods to inform the separate public health interventions which would address each transmission mechanism.
-While, from a simple fit perspective, a more basic model might provide reasonable estimates of an overall reproductive numbers, such an approach would nevertheless sacrifice biological and practical relevance for diseases such as VL.
+While, from a simple fit perspective, a more basic model might provide reasonable estimates of an overall reproductive numbers, such an approach would nevertheless sacrifice biological and practical relevance for diseases such as ZVL.

 Recall, these simulations are performed assuming no immigration or births.
-If new susceptibles entered the population, infection could be sustained in the population (reproductive numbers greater than or equal to one) even when the initial population size was small.
-Also, we assume that $\mathbb{E}(\pi^{(\mathcal{FR})}) = 0.2$ and $\beta^{(\mathcal{FR})} = 1$ .
+If new susceptible dogs entered the population, infection could be sustained in the population (reproductive numbers greater than or equal to one) even when the initial population size was small.
+Also, we assume that $\mathbb{E}(\pi^{(IR)}) = 0.2$ and $\beta^{(IR)} = 1$ .